 Using GPS tide tracking technology has made it much easier for me to gather reliable data on ocean conditions.
-If you’re curious about tides and ocean currents, GPS gives clear and accurate tracking that’s a real upgrade over oldschool manual methods.
+If you’re curious about tides and ocean currents, GPS gives clear and accurate tracking that’s a real upgrade over old-school manual methods.
 This has especially helped with boating, fishing, science, and even planning a safe day at the beach.
 I’ve seen how GPS cuts out a lot of guesswork and lets me make smarter decisions on the water.

 Why Track Tides and Currents with GPS?